SYLLABUS

 5. C.R.
 Rao – Linear Statistical Inference (John Wiley)

-1. The semesters I & II, each has Four practical papers, each has two credits with 4 hours of lab with a weightage of 50 marks each.
-2. Each student has to spend a minimum 60 hours in lab for each practical paper and has to practice on various data sets available in various web sources.
+2. Each student has to spend minimum 60 hours in lab for each practical paper and has to practice on various data sets available in various web sources.

-4. The statistical analysis report should follow the steps of Data Analysis depends on the practical (Problem, Data set considered (Data source), Data description, Data objectives, hypothesis framed on the population, and statistical techniques applicable (as per the syllabus of paper), writing of base program code to familiar with computational procedure rather than usage of packages), outputs and results, data interpretation, conclusions on the data set).
+4. The statistical analysis report should follow the steps of Data Analysis depends on the practical (Problem, Data set considered (Data source), Data description, Data objectives, hypothesis framed on population, statistical techniques applicable (as per syllabus of paper), writing of base program code to familiar with computational procedure rather than usage of packages), outputs and results, data interpretation, conclusions on the data set).

 6. The Semester end practical exam question paper contains answer any two out of the three questions given in 2 hours duration (including its implementation)